 What is a home inspection?
 A home inspection is an objective visual examination of readily accessible areas of the physical structure and systems of a home, from the roof to the foundation.
 A professional home inspector assists in maintaining the health of your home.
 A detailed home inspection typically takes two to three hours, depending on the age and size of the home.
 You should be present for the inspection to ask any questions and become familiar with the home.
-All our clients receive a full printed report at the end of the inspection.
+All our clients receive a detailed digital report that includes pictures.

 MK’s report will include, but is not limited to the following: